cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-2/index.md

 </HighlightBox>

-**This week, make sure to submit your exercise by Thursday, 1st of June, 23:59 UTC.**
+**This week, make sure to submit your exercise once you feel ready to test your knowledge.**

+The exercise will be available until the Final Exam is launched on July 6th.

 Do not worry if you do not pass the exercise: it is simply meant to be an opportunity to practice and demonstrate your engagement with the program.